KennethWussmann/zeitraum/README.md

 ### 📦 `@zeitraum/client`

-The NPM package [`@zeitraum/client`](https://www.npmjs.com/package/@zeitraum/client) allows to start building JavaScript and TypeScript based integrations without dealing with GraphQL or REST.
+The NPM package [`@zeitraum/client`](https://www.npmjs.com/package/@zeitraum/client) allows to start building JavaScript and TypeScript based integrations without dealing with GraphQL.

 Get started using the client here: [Read more](./packages/client)

-### 🔗 GraphQL & REST API
+### 🔗 GraphQL API

 The API offers the most capabilities and is compatible with everything that can execute HTTP requests, even iOS Shortcuts!

-Get started using the API: [Read more](./packages/server/README.md#api)
+Get started using the API: [Read more](./packages/server/README.md#graphql-api)

 ## 📈 Observability